 The Trust has contracted with BridgeHealth to provide non-Medicare eligible participants with access to high quality providers across the United States who perform certain surgeries.
-This includes access to centers of excellence as well as surgeons who are highly rated within their specialty in the United States.
+This includes access to centers of excellence as well as surgeons who are highly rated within their specialty in the United States for their specialty.